Some Classical and Recent Results Concerning Renorming Theory: Super-reflexive spaces.

-Given Banach spaces $X$ , $Y$ and $\varepsilon > 0$, We say that $Y$ is finitely representable in $X$ if, for every finite-dimensional subspace $Z$ of $Y$, there is an isomorphism $T$ of $Z$ onto $T(Z)\subseteq X$ such that $\|T\| \|T^{-1}\| < 1 + \varepsilon$.\\A Banach space $X$ is said to be super-reflexive if, every Banach space finitely representable in $X$ is reflexive.\\It is easy to see that every super-reflexive Banach space, is reflexive.
-One of the well known super-reflexive Banach spaces are Hilbert spaces.
-One may think that these are the only examples of super-reflexive Banach spaces.
-In the following theorem, we see that this is far from the case, indeed the family of super-reflexive Banach spaces is quite a rich one.\\\\\textbf{Theorem 27. }(Enflo-James)\cite{9} Let $X$ be a Banach space.
-TFAE;\\(i) $X$ is super-reflexive.\\(ii) $X$ admits an equivalent uniformly convex norm.\\(iii) $X$ admits an equivalent uniformly smooth norm.\\\\\textbf{Theorem 28. }\cite{7} For a Banach space $X$ consider the assertions:\\(i) $X$ is Hilbert-generated.\\(ii) $X$ is super-reflexive-generated.\\(iii) $X$ is weakly-compactly-generated and admits an equivalent uniformly Gateaux differentiable norm.\\Then (i) $\Rightarrow$ (ii) $\Rightarrow$ (iii).\\Morever, no one of these implications, can be reversed general.\\\\If the Banach space $X$ is reflexive, then $X$ is weakly-compactly-generated.
-Hence, $X$ admits an equivalent LUR norm and so, $X$ admits an equivalent norm with weak-Kadec-Klee property.\\\\\textbf{Theorem 29. }\cite{6} If the Banach space $X$ is reflexive then, $X$ can be renormed in such a way both $X$ and $X^{*}$ have Fr\'{e}chet differentiable norm.\\\\Hence, if any smooth points of a separable Banach space $X$ is preserved in each equivalent norm, then $X$ will be reflexive and so the above theorem holds.
-In addition, $X$ admits an equivalent (2R) norm \cite{15}.\\
+Given Banach space $Y$, we say that $Y$ is \emph{finitely representable} in $X$ if for every $\varepsilon > 0$ and for every finite-dimensional subspace $Z$ of $Y$, there is an isomorphism $T$ of $Z$ onto $T(Z)\subseteq X$ such that $\|T\| \|T^{-1}\| < 1 + \varepsilon$.
+The space $X$ is said to be \emph{super-reflexive} if every finitely representable space in $X$ is reflexive.\\ Clearly, every super-reflexive space is reflexive.
+One of the well-known super-reflexive spaces are Hilbert spaces.
+The $L^{p}$ spaces for $1<p<\infty$ are other examples of super-reflexive spaces.
+But there are many other super-reflexive spaces.
+This class is mapped by the following equivalence.\\\\ \textbf{Theorem 8.1.} \cite[page 436]{21} \emph{The following assertions are equivalent:\\\textbf{(i)} $X$ is superreflexive.\\\textbf{(ii)} $X$ admits an equivalent uniformly convex norm.\\\textbf{(iii)} $X$ admits an equivalent uniformly Fr\'{e}chet differentiable norm.\\\textbf{(iv)} $X$ admits an equivalent norm which is uniformly convex and uniformly Fr\'{e}chet differentiable.}